-Tripwire Enterprise Server is a JAVA program that runs in a Tripwire supplied JVM.
+Tripwire Enterprise Server is a JAVA program that runs in a customer-supplied JVM.
 The Tripwire Enterprise Server manages its users internally by adding them as a Principal to the Java Virtual Machine's AccessControlContext for the thread and then using that information when determining a user's permission to perform an operation in the system.
 Each thread has a structure that tracks security information; Tripwire Enterprise Server populates this structure with the correct user identity and uses that identity when determining a user's permission to perform an operation in the system.

-The TOE bundles JRE with the TOE and installs it in a TOE directory.
 The startup and shutdown of the JVM is controlled by the TOE and only TOE software is executed within the JVM.
 The TOE JAR files are signed and unsigned code cannot be loaded in the JVM started by the TOE.
-The TE server includes a JRE bundle with strong encryption; if a JRE bundle that does not have strong encryption is used, the TE server will fail to start.
+The TE server requires a JRE bundle with strong encryption; if a JRE bundle that does not have strong encryption is used, the TE server will fail to start.

-There are two different cryptographic implementations used by the TOE.
-The TOE includes the Tripwire Cryptographic Module (TCM) which is used to implement TLS to protect communications between the TE server and TE Agents.
-In the evaluated configuration, the TCM must be in the FIPS Approved mode of operation.
+The TOE includes the BCCM which is used to implement the cryptographic algorithms used in TLS to protect communications between the TE server and TE Agents.
+In the evaluated configuration, the BCCM must be in the FIPS Approved mode of operation.
 The TOE uses the JVM TLS implementation in the operational environment to protect communications between the TOE and the remote IT entities (e.g., the database, user's browser, and user's shell).
 The JVM is configured to use TLS for these communications.
-This JVM is not FIPS compliant.